 Are all cyanide dangerous?

 There are several substances that contain Cyanide, but all of them are not poisonous or dangerous.
 Sodium Cyanide (NaCN), potassium cyanide (KCN), hydrogen cyanide (HCN) and Cyanogen chloride (CNCl) are lethal, but various compounds called nitriles also contain cyanide group but are not as toxic.
-In pharmaceuticals cyanide in nitriles are used like citalopram (Celexa) and cimetidine (Tagamet).
-Let us tell you that nitriles are not as dangerous because they don't release the CN- ion, which is the group that act like a metabolic poison.
+In pharmaceuticals cyanide in nitriles is used like citalopram (Celexa) and cimetidine (Tagamet).
+Let us tell you that nitriles are not as dangerous because they don't release the CN- ion, which is the group that acts as a metabolic poison.

 How much amount of cyanide can be fatal or poisonous?